Results 1 - 10 from 27 for fruit nectar bats in 0.859 sec.

 EEK! - Critter Corner - Bats

-Several hundred years ago in Europe, bats were considered evil, dirty, and mysterious.
-These feelings were passed on through legends.
-Today we know ... the mega-chiroptera and the micro-chiroptera.
+Bats are divided into two main groups, the mega-chiroptera and the micro-chiroptera.
 The mega-bats, about 150 species, are called fruit bats because many of them eat fruit, nectar, and pollen.
-They are also called flying foxes because ...
+They are also called flying foxes because they have big eyes for finding food and they have a face that looks somewhat like a fox.
+The micro-bats ...

 www.dnr.state.wi.us